Start your walk around historical Dundee from the War Memorial at the traffic circle in Victoria St.

 This memorial commemorates the men of Dundee and the surrounding areas who gave their lives in the cause of freedom during the 1st World War.
-Their sacrifice is remembered by an annual MOTH Parade at the Garden on 11th November.
+Their sacrifice is remembered by an annual MOTH Parade at the memorial on the closest Sunday to 11th November.

 Of particular interest is the name of Lt.
 Green who survived Delville Wood, won two Military Crosses and was killed late in 1917.